Phạm Hải Yến: Hanoi

-Starting in the 2011 season, Phạm Hải Yến was promoted to the first team of Hanoi Trang An 1 (now known as Hanoi) to compete in the National Championship.
-Wearing the number 19 shirt under coach Giả Quảng Thác (假廣搨), and won her first national title in her debut season, although she didn't yet contribute significantly to the team's success.
+Ahead of the 2011 season, Hải Yến was promoted to the first team of Hanoi Tràng An 1 (now known as Hanoi) to compete in the Vietnamese Women's National Championship.
+Wearing the number 19 shirt under head coach Giả Quảng Thác (假廣搨), she won her first national title in her debut season, although she played a limited role in the team's success.

-In the 2012 season, she scored her first goal in the national championship during Round 6 in a match against city rivals Hanoi II.
-Then in Round 10, she netted a dramatic 88th-minute winner to secure a 3–2 victory over hosts Phong Phú Hà Nam, in front of an astonishing crowd of 12,000 ,an extremely rare turnout for a women's league match.
-That goal was pivotal, pushing Hanoi I past Hà Nam into second place and ending the season as runners-up.
+During the 2012 season, she scored her first goal in the national championship in Round 6 against city rivals Hanoi II.
+In Round 10, she scored an 88th-minute winner to secure a 3–2 victory over hosts Phong Phú Hà Nam before a crowd of approximately 12,000 spectators, an unusually large attendance for a women's league match.
+The victory moved Hanoi I above Hà Nam into second place, and the club ultimately finished the season as runners-up.

-In the 2013 season, Hải Yến switched to jersey number 12,a number that would become closely associated with her career.
-In the opening match against Hanoi II, she scored the team's first goal of the season, helping Hanoi I get off to a strong start.
-She later added another goal in the return fixture, sealing a 2–0 victory.
-At season's end, she celebrated her second national championship, marking Hanoi I's ninth overall title.
+For the 2013 season, Hải Yến changed to the number 12 shirt, which would become closely associated with her career.
+She scored Hanoi I's opening goal of the season in the team's first match against Hanoi II, helping the club begin its campaign with a victory.
+She later scored again in the reverse fixture, sealing a 2–0 win.
+At the end of the season, she won her second national championship as Hanoi I claimed its ninth league title.

-The 2014 season saw Hải Yến take further strides, scoring 4 goals, just two behind top scorer Nguyễn Thị Muôn and playing a key role in Hanoi I's 10th national championship.
-At age 20, she was seen as a worthy successor to Hanoi I's strikers like Minh Nguyệt, Nguyễn Thị Muôn, and Nguyễn Thị Hòa.
+In the 2014 season, Hải Yến continued her development by scoring four league goals, finishing two behind the competition's top scorer, Nguyễn Thị Muôn.
+She also played an important role in helping Hanoi I secure its tenth national championship.
+At the age of 20, she was regarded as a potential successor to the club's established forwards, including Minh Nguyệt, Nguyễn Thị Muôn, and Nguyễn Thị Hòa.